PasinduSuraweera/README.test/README.md

 router.push("/");
 ```

-This prevents scenarios where users think they've logged out but remain authenticated at the IdP level—a common vulnerability.
+This prevents scenarios where users think they've logged out but remain authenticated at the IdP level a common vulnerability.

 ### Advanced Security Features I Explored